samuel-asleep/domain-reg/replit.md

 **Cheerio for HTML Parsing**
 - Lightweight jQuery-like API for parsing HTML responses
-- Used for extracting CSRF tokens and form data from InfinityFree pages
+- Used for extracting CSRF tokens, form data, and success/error messages from InfinityFree pages

-**Rationale**: Cheerio is fast and familiar for developers who know jQuery, making it easy to extract data from HTML responses without DOM overhead.
+**Puppeteer for Browser Automation**
+- Used specifically for domain and subdomain registration features
+- Handles Livewire (Laravel JavaScript framework) dynamic forms
+- Executes JavaScript and interacts with forms that cannot be accessed via HTTP alone
+- Uses system Chromium from Nix store for headless browsing

+**Rationale**: This hybrid approach uses lightweight Cheerio for simple HTTP parsing while leveraging Puppeteer only when JavaScript interaction is required, balancing performance with capability.

 ## Configuration Management